The Best Surety Bond Companies for 2024

 The Most Common Types of Construction Bonds

-• Bid Bonds – Bid bonds are a type of contract bond under which a bidder promises to honor the terms of the bid once they enter into the contract.
+- Bid Bonds – Bid bonds are a type of contract bond under which a bidder promises to honor the terms of the bid once they enter into the contract.
 This prevents contractors from submitting artificially low bids and raising their prices once the contract begins.

-• Performance Bonds – Performance bonds are another contract bond and one of the most important in construction.
+- Performance Bonds – Performance bonds are another contract bond and one of the most important in construction.
 Performance bonds are essentially a guarantee that the project will be completed satisfactorily.

-• Payment Bonds – Payment bonds are a form of contract bond posted by a contractor to guarantee that suppliers, laborers, subcontractors, and other vendors who work on a project will be compensated.
+- Payment Bonds – Payment bonds are a form of contract bond posted by a contractor to guarantee that suppliers, laborers, subcontractors, and other vendors who work on a project will be compensated.
 If a party has earned money on a project and the contractor refuses or is unable to pay, they can file suit against the contractor to receive what they are owed.

-• Subdivision Bonds – For some development projects, a political jurisdiction like a local government may require the developer to guarantee the completion of improvements like sidewalks or electrical systems as a condition of the development of a subdivision.
+- Subdivision Bonds – For some development projects, a political jurisdiction like a local government may require the developer to guarantee the completion of improvements like sidewalks or electrical systems as a condition of the development of a subdivision.

 Surety Bond Requirements for Construction

 Surety bonds are often legally required for publicly financed construction projects.
 Legally speaking, one of the most important requirements a contractor might encounter is the federal Miller Act, which requires general contractors to post performance and payment bonds for any construction contract valued at more than $150,000.
-Additionally, many states have followed suit with “Little Miller Acts” that impose performance and payment bonds for state building contracts.
+Additionally, many states have followed suit with the “Little Miller Acts” that impose performance and payment bonds for state-building contracts.
 These requirements vary by state, so you should be aware of the requirements for the jurisdiction where the project is based.
 Further, many municipalities require a subdivision bond to guarantee that certain infrastructure improvements are completed as a condition of permitting a development.

 Finally, prime contractors may also choose to establish bond requirements for suppliers and subcontractors.
 Contractors have a financial stake in making sure projects succeed, so they may want assurances from others working on the project that work will be completed or materials delivered as promised.